gmwilliford/GRACE-EDMAP-PROJECT-2025/README.md

-Single-Aquifer GRACE→GWS (R ≥ 4.x )
+Single-Aquifer GRACE derived GWS anomaly (R ≥ 4.x )

 Modular R workflow to process one aquifer: trains an RF model on GRACE + GLDAS, Applies residual correction at 0.25°,